-What Does it Mean to Nationalize the Banks?
+What Does it Mean to Nationalize Banks and Industries?

 What is Nationalization?

-In nationalization, ownership transfers to the government, usually as a unilateral decision.
-In other words, the private owners don’t decide to transfer ownership—the decision is made for them and they often have little choice but to accept the change.
+Unilateral action: In nationalization, ownership transfers to the government, usually as a unilateral decision.
+In other words, the private owners don’t decide or agree to transfer ownership—the government makes that decision for them.
+Shareholders typically have little choice but to accept the change.

-When this happens, the previous owners generally lose.
-They no longer have an asset that (potentially) has value and can be sold or one that can generate income.
-Instead, the state now owns that asset.
+Stakeholder losses: When nationalization happens, the previous owners and managers often lose (although management may be fortunate enough to keep their jobs).
+They no longer have an asset that potentially has value and can be sold, nor does their investment continue to provide income.
+Instead, the state owns nationalized assets.
 For that reason, nationalization is scary to those who own (or have an interest in) banks and other businesses.

-Nationalizing the banks can be a temporary measure, and it is sometimes used as a form of rescue when banks are in trouble.
-In fact, this happens quite often in the United States: the FDIC steps in, takes control, and sells the bank to another bank—usually over a weekend.
+Nationalizing the banks can be a temporary measure, and it is regularly used to rescue banks in financial trouble.
+In fact, this happens quite often in the United States: The FDIC steps in, takes control, and sells the bank to another bank—usually over a weekend.

-In those cases, we say that the bank went into “receivership” and was “reprivatized” when sold to another bank.
-For most consumers, that ends up working out well – instead of losing your money in the bank, you’re protected.
-In many cases, you’ll hardly notice when your bank fails.
+In those instances, the bank goes into “receivership” and gets “reprivatized” when sold to another bank.
+The period of government ownership is brief, and the bank is privately owned shortly after that.
+For most consumers, that system works quite well.
+Instead of losing your money in a bank failure, they’re protected by the federal government.
+In most cases, you’ll hardly notice when your bank fails.

 Larger Scale Nationalization